 Committee Selection.
-Toward the conclusion of coursework, the student identifies an OSU graduate faculty member in Dance who has earned a PhD who is willing to chair the candidacy committee, and works with that committee chair to identify potential committee members.
+Toward the conclusion of coursework, the student identifies an OSU graduate faculty member in Dance who has earned a PhD, has secured P status with the Graduate School, and who is willing to chair the candidacy committee.
+The student then works with that committee chair to identify potential committee members.
 The Graduate School requires four OSU graduate faculty on doctoral candidacy committees and three OSU graduate faculty on doctoral dissertation committees.

 At least two of the four candidacy committee members must be graduate faculty in the Department of Dance.
-The student makes contact with the desired committee members to confirm interest in serving, and a committee of at least four OSU graduate faculty is formed; this committee may or may not prove to be the same as the dissertation committee.
-Additional committee members beyond the minimum required by the Graduate School from outside experts or faculty may also serve on doctoral committees with the approval of the GSC and the Graduate School.
-The student must enroll in a minimum of three graduate credit hours (Dance 8998 Candidacy Examination) during the term in which any portion of the Candidacy Examination is to be completed.
+The student contacts the desired committee members to confirm interest in serving, and a committee of at least four OSU graduate faculty is formed; this committee may or may not prove to be the same as the dissertation committee.

+Additional committee members beyond the minimum required by the Graduate School from outside experts or faculty may also serve on doctoral committees with the approval of the GSC and the Graduate